 In addition to providing a Single Sign-On portal, Self Service and Workflow capabilities, and so much more, HelloID offers organizations powerful scripting and automation capabilities.
-While not all organizations require such functionality, it is useful to know that the functionality exists and that you're able to leverage it if necessary.
+This functionality is entirely optional, but very powerful should you need it.

 PowerShell: The Industry Standard